CPS 2015-16 High School Application Period:

-High schools within Cincinnati Public Schools now serve grades 7-12 (starting with 2013-14 school year).
+High schools within Cincinnati Public Schools now serve grades 7-12.
 This 7-12 grade configuration allows students to begin high school-level work earlier, gain skills faster in demanding subjects such as math and science, and earn high school credits sooner.

 Students entering high school at grades 7, 8 and 9 apply to high schools via CPS' online application process, with most seats assigned by lottery.

 For the 2015-16 school year, the online High School Application Period is February 17-27, 2015.

 The application period has been extended one week to 11:59 p.m.
 Friday, March 6, 2015, due to school closings in February.

 Online high school applications will continue to be accepted after the application period closes Spring 2015; however, waiting until later to submit high school applications is not recommended because students then have far less chance of getting into their first-choice high schools.
 The online High School Application Process ends June 30, 2015.
 After that, applications to high school will be accepted at CPS' Customer Help Center, 2651 Burnet Avenue, Corryville (45219).